asciamanna/asciamanna.github.io/_drafts/senior-developers-and-tech-leads-on-agile-teams.md

 * organizing and running team retrospectives
 * encouraging junior developers to take the lead on all of the aforementioned responsibilities
 * ensuring that a team hierarchy / pecking order is not forming

+I'd like to call special attention to the second to last bullet point.
+One of the most effective things you can do as a coach is to allow the junior developers to do a lot of what you would consider "lead" work.
+Some senior developers struggle with this worrying that they have to be the ones doing the "lead" work since they are considered the senior folks on the team.
+However, one of the best ways to  mentor junior developers is giving them a safe environment to take on responsibilities that may seem like a stretch, and provbiding support and feedback along the way.

 ####Is there Overlap?
 In some cases you may find the current senior developers are also the ones best suited for coaching and mentoring.
 However, in a lot of situations this is not the case.
 While not exactly mutually exclusive, the skills that make a developer good at working alone and getting a lot of work done are not the same people skills that a developer is going to need to be a great coach and mentor.
 In these cases the organization is in a challenging position where it has to start rewarding a totally different set of behaviors than it has previously.